I3S-ESSnet/Documents/oslo-meeting/minutes.md

 * improvement of the performance of the record linkage algorithms (Java parallel stream, Apache Spark)

 Next steps:
-* documentation : update of architectural documentation, new user guide, tutorial
+* documentation: update of architectural documentation, new user guide, tutorial
 * modular architecture: new client with VueJs, Spring cloud data flow
 * improvement of ARC and RELAIS integration